Why we have cravings and how to prevent them

-Trying to kick that elevenses sweet treat you've picked up during lockdown?
+Trying to kick that elevenses sweet treat habit you've picked up?
 Same.
 Here's how to stop cravings without giving in.

-I think it’s fair to say that we’ve all gotten into some bad habits during this lockdown.
+I think it’s fair to say that we all began some bad habits during lockdown.
 Mine has definitely been the elevenses sweet treat.
 There’s a coffee shop around the corner from me (Urban Grind in Galway City) that does the best cinnamon buns.
 I know by now (thanks to rigorous and consistent research on my part) that they come out of the oven about 10.30 am every morning and right about that time, I get a pang for something sweet.

 However, while they’re a delicious treat, I don’t really want it to become a daily occurrence.
 Maybe it’s time we looked at cravings from a different perspective though.
 Cravings might seem like a nuisance, but they’re actually a useful tool, both in terms of what your body needs and how you feel.
 My sweet tooth might be less about needing a sugar fix and more about boredom or a need to add some variety to my day after a morning at my desk.

 “It’s important to understand why you crave what you crave,” says personal trainer Kaman Ryan.
 “Perhaps your diet is too restrictive or devoid of essential nutrients.
 Perhaps you are living a lifestyle that is too boring or stressful.
 Your body tries to correct the imbalance by sending you a message: a craving.
 A craving for something sweet could mean you need more protein, more exercise, more water or more love in your life.
 The key to stopping the sugar craving is to understand and deliver what your body really needs.